nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 ### Mark Event as Done: `mark` <a id = "mark-event"></a>

-Marks a specified event in Paidlancers as done.
+Marks a specified event as done.

 **Format**: `mark INDEX`